-Juniors doctors vote for strikes in England
+Junior doctors vote for strikes in England

 "An urgent resolution is needed if we are to prevent harm to patients."

-Junior doctors will walk out of both routine and emergency care - although they by law they can only withdraw from life-and-limb emergency care if the NHS has found other staff to cover for them.
+Junior doctors will walk out of both routine and emergency care - although by law they they can only withdraw from life-and-limb emergency care if the NHS has found other staff to cover for them.

 During the 2016 walkout consultants stepped in, but this meant a huge amount of pre-planned treatments such as knee and hip replacements had to be cancelled.